I had no idea what to expect as I was traveling to Colombia.

 If I hadn’t heard so many wonderful descriptions about Colombia, I may have been reluctant to go.
 In fact, I was supposed to be going to Asia instead; Thailand, Vietnam, Philippines, all of which are on my Top 10 Travel Bucket List.
 But after all of these anecdotes about Colombia, a praise being sung sweeter than any country I’ve heard before, I couldn’t shake the feeling I was meant to go.

 After all, Colombia was a 1,000-piece puzzle that didn’t quite fit.
-There were pieces of corruption, narcotics and bloodshed, and there were pieces of absolutely beautiful landscapes almost too stunning to imagine.
-And probably, most profoundly, were the pieces of the people; the friendly people with warm smiles, who put kindness above all, and whose thirst for life is immeasurable and awe-inspiring.
+There were pieces of corruption, narcotics, and bloodshed, and there were pieces of absolutely beautiful landscapes almost too stunning to imagine.
+And probably, most profoundly, were the puzzle pieces of the people; the friendly people with warm smiles, who put kindness above all, and whose thirst for life is immeasurable and awe-inspiring.

 What was true?
 Was Colombia really a dangerous country that we should be scared of?
 Or is Colombia one of the most beautiful, fun, diverse and safe countries that everyone should experience one day?